frankiekim5/frankiekim5.github.io/index.md

 We will be utilizing three different supervised learning methods to compare the performances and accuracies.
 Those three methods are Neural Network, Support Vector Machine, and Decision Tree.

 ## Expected Results
+Based off of known factors that are significant to detecting cardiovascular disease, we predict out algorithm to find similar traits that correlate with those factors.
+From our dataset, we estimate that the values for resting blood pressure would be high as well as the value for serum cholesterol.
+Another factor that would be included would be the level of fasting blood sugar.
+Therefore, we believe that a patient who has high blood sugar, blood pressure, and cholesterol will be at high risk for cardiovascular disease.

 ## Discussion